vdesabou/kafka-docker-playground-docs/docs/playground container cp.md

 # playground container cp

 🪄 Copy files between local filesystem and container

+Works in both directions, using the container:path notation.
+Typically
+used to drop a jar, a certificate or a test file into a component, or
+to pull out a file the connector has written.

 ## Usage